lynetteshaw/CMPLXSYS530_ASS4/Proposal.md

 ### Goal
 *****
 The goal is to model the interactions of an ant and its parasite in space.
-I am interested in the spatial patterns the ants create.
+I am interested in the spatial patterns the ants create from simple interactions of budding nests and being killed by parasites.
 &nbsp;
 ### Justification
 ****